Particle1904/CSharpSoundboard/README.md

 4. Open your microphone and click the button you want to play the audio (it works better with **Discord Push-to-Talk** :)).
 5. **Have fun!**

+PS: Disable Discord noise suppression feature, it _can_ breaks some sounds.

 ## Requirements
 This software requires the .NET7 runtime:
 - [.NET Desktop Runtime 7.0.4](https://dotnet.microsoft.com/en-us/download/dotnet/7.0)